JaleelSavoy/Income_Prediction_Project/README.md

 * Adults that made more than 50K USD annually were majority male
 * The adults that made more than 50K USD annually generally had higher levels of education
 * Most Self-Employed (Incorporated) adults made more than 50K USD annually
-* Majority of adults making more than worked for the private sector (63.29%)

 # Model Results and Evaluation
 The model was able to reach the goals of greater than 75% accuracy and greater than 70% precision on the first iteration; the model had an accuracy of 84.25% and precision of 75%.
 At 50.36%, the recall could be improved; there were nearly as many false negatives as there were false positives.
 The second iteration of the model only included significant explanatory that were strongly correlated to the response variable.